LittleBlue418/Milestone2/README.md

 ### Automated testing
 During the refactoring stage of working with my JS code base I worked to build testable classes and functions.
 Currently I have automated testing for the player and emeny classes, as next steps i would plan to split the shop class into a shop mechanics class and a shop UI class, and thus be able to write testing for the shop as well.

+### Interesting bug - resolved
+During testing it became clear that for users who were accessing my game through an iPhone or iPad of any model the button on the home acreen would not appear.
+After testing and researching I found that flex-basis was causing the issue, and seems to be a known bug on their operating system.
+As such i changed all instances of flex-basis: 0 to flex-basis: auto and no longer had the issue.

 ### Known bugs
 * The game is designed in portrait, and as such although it has been designed for a device and scales responsively it also currently tries to scale to a landscape screen.
 My intention was to use a feature like [ScreenOrientation.lock()](https://developer.mozilla.org/en-US/docs/Web/API/Screen/lockOrientation#Browser_compatibility) however it has been deprecated and I  struggled to find a good replacement that did not also compromise the user experience in some way.
 MVP2 would for me involve either re-thinking the currently responsive scaling settings, or investigating how to 'block' the user from seeing it in landscape mode without compromising their experience.